izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/box/add_liquidity.rst

 so, for token with transfer fee, we should fill **TokenInfoFormatted.wrapTokenAddress** with corresponding **Wrap Token** address. for token with no transfer fee, we should set **wrapTokenAddress** with undefined.

-.. _box_mint_params:
+.. _box_add_liquidity_params:

-5. determine mint params (boundray point and amount of each token)
+5. determine params for adding liquidity
 ------------------------------------------------------------------

 first, to compute amount of mint token, we need current point (price) of swap pool.